krisrak/appframework-templates/README.md

 SingleView App
 -
-This template can be used for simple application that has just one view, for creating applications similar to Flash light app or Calculator app.
+This template can be used for simple application that has just one view, this template can be used for creating applications similar to __Flash light__ app or __Calculator app__.

 &rarr; [__Demo__](http://htmlpreview.github.io/?https://raw.github.com/krisrak/appframework-templates/master/template-SingleViewApp.html) &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/template-SingleViewApp.html)